 Some of you may have noticed that in my wine write ups, I often provide suggestion for dishes to pair with the wine, as well.
-I am certainly guilty of enjoying the some of the finest things in life, a fact that certainly does not surprise those who have met me in person.
+I am certainly guilty of enjoying the some of the finest things in life, a fact that does not surprise those who have met me in person.
 Having grown up and lived both in Switzerland and in Israel, and having also traveled a bit, I was exposed to many different cultures which are reflected in the kitchen, as well.
-So there are lots of European but also Mediterranean and middle-eastern dishes that I like, some of which I also enjoy cooking myself.
+So there are lots of European but also Mediterranean and Middle-Eastern dishes that I like, some of which I also enjoy cooking myself.

 I would like to share with you a few new kosher products I recently tried and enjoyed cooking with.

 Gefen has started a new line of vacuum-sealed legumes such as chickpeas and lentils.
 The packaging is enticing and reflects the freshness and the quality of its content.
 It's also so much more user friendly than a can, no more cuts!
 I particularly like the chickpeas which are cooked to perfection.
 They are great in a fresh salad with baby spinach leaves, cherry tomatoes and avocado or as a side dish to a chicken or beef couscous.